joemoose/psiops/docs/playing.md

 	If the roll has both an *advantage* and a *disadvantage*, they cancel each other out; roll 2D6 +Attribute as usual.

+## Adding Tension

+To add tension to your *action roll*, ask the GM, "What would adding tension look like here?".
+The GM then offers an additional *consequence* for failure, such as checking off additional segments on a danger clock, inflicting collateral damage, or adding more drama to the narrative.

+**If you accept the additional consequence**, your *action roll* has an *advantage*.

+Accepting or rejecting this "Devil's Bargain" is always a free choice.
+If you don't like the stated *consequence*, reject it (or suggest how to alter it so you might consider taking it).
+Alternatively, you could spend your *momentum* to push yourself for an *advantage* on the *action roll* rather than add tension.

+In some narrative circumstances, adding tension isn't an option.
+In that case, the GM will communicate that to you so that you can look into other ways to even the odds.

 ## Challenges and Danger